mroman42/mikrokosmos/paper/paper.md

-This development was partially supported by the "Beca de Colaboración de Estudiantes en Departamentos Universitarios para el curso académico 2017-2018" from the Spanish Ministerio de Educación, Cultura y Deporte at the Departamento de Álgebra de la Universidad de Granada.
+This development was partially supported by the "Beca de Colaboración de Estudiantes en Departamentos Universitarios para el curso académico 2017-2018" from the Spanish Ministerio de Educación, Cultura y Deporte at the Departamento de Álgebra of the Universidad de Granada.

 # References